Ameraucana chickens have beautiful eyes, multicolored feathers, and lay lovely blue eggs. But that’s not all this breed offers. Read more!

-But there’s more to this rare chicken than their eyes, multicolored feathers, and the lovely blue eggs they lay!
+With the Ameraucana chickens large, expressive eyes and cartoon look, they could just be the inspiration you need to become a “crazy chicken person.”
+And there’s a whole lot more to this rare chicken than their eyes, multicolored feathers, and the lovely blue eggs they lay!

 For a little bit of storytelling, Ameraucana chickens originated in the United States.

-And yes, most breeds of chickens are not considered “true chicken breeds” by most people until the American Poultry Association (APA) says so, and eight varieties later it was finally recognized by APA and American Bantam Association (ABA) in the 1980s.
+And yes, the majority of breeds of chickens are not considered “true chicken breeds” by most people until the American Poultry Association (APA) says so, and eight varieties later it was finally recognized by APA and American Bantam Association (ABA) in the 1980s.

 Are Ameraucanas Cold Hardy?

-Most chicken breeds (like Silkies) are cold hardy, and Ameraucanas are no exception – ours have always done better in winter than summer.
+Most chicken breeds are cold hardy, and Ameraucanas are no exception – ours have always done better in winter than summer.
+They also lay well during colder seasons.

 Our Ameraucanas don’t really like going out in the snow, but because they have small pea combs and smaller wattles, they are resistant to frostbite on these areas.

-Offering your flock extra treats during the colder months can lift their spirits and provide extra protein.
+Offering your flock extra treats during the colder months can lift their spirits and provide extra protein to help them endure the cold.

 Can Ameraucana Chickens Fly?